-When Reagan was elected president, Wattenberg was tagged to serve on the Board of Radio Free Europe and Radio Liberty, the radio stations made famous during the Reagan era for their anticommunist broadcasts into the Soviet Union.
-At the same time, Wattenberg joined the likes of Donald Rumsfeld and Decter in supporting the work of the Committee for the Free World.
-The group, which was devoted to promoting freedom "in the world of ideas" and opposing the influence of those in and outside the United States "who have made themselves the enemies of the democratic order," served as a bastion of hardliners and neoconservatives during the 1980s, including among its supporters Muravchik, Kemble, Michael Ledeen, Richard Allen, and Edwin Feulner.
+After Reagan was elected, Wattenberg was tagged to serve on the board of Radio Free Europe and Radio Liberty, the radio stations made famous during the Reagan era for their anticommunist broadcasts into the Soviet Union.
+Also at that time, Wattenberg joined the likes of Donald Rumsfeld and Midge Decter in supporting the work of the Committee for the Free World.
+The group, which was devoted to promoting freedom "in the world of ideas" and opposing the influence of those in and outside the United States "who have made themselves the enemies of the democratic order," served as a bastion of hardliners and neoconservatives during the 1980s.

-During the George W. Bush presidency, Wattenberg has been a reliable supporter of key aspects of Bush's foreign and domestic agendas.
-An outspoken promoter of the Iraq War and an aggressive "war on terror," Wattenberg joined a formidable list of neoconservatives and foreign policy hawks in 2004 to resurrect the Committee on the Present Danger (CPD), a group created in the 1970s to turn back the politics of détente with the Soviet Union and which helped set the stage for a revived Cold War during the Reagan presidency (also see GroupWatch Profile: Committee on the Present Danger).
-In its more recent incarnation, the CPD says its mission is "to educate free people everywhere about the threat posed by global radical Islamist and fascist terrorist movements; to counsel against appeasement of terrorists; to support policies that are part of a strategy of victory against this menace to freedom; and to support policies that encourage the development of civil society and democracy in those regions from which the terrorists emanate."
+During the George W. Bush years, Wattenberg joined a formidable list of neoconservatives and foreign policy hawks to resurrect the Committee on the Present Danger (CPD), a Cold War-era group that had railed against détente with the Soviet Union, to advocate an aggressive war on terror.
 In a blurb on CPD's website, Wattenberg is quoted as saying: "The rules of the game are strange: we win if we win, they win if they win, and we win in case of a tie.
 There will be plenty of other opportunities after Iraq to chase them down in a world which will remain uncertain, but with America as the leader."

-In a June 2006 article for the conservative National Review, Wattenberg criticized those who compare the Iraq War to the Vietnam War, arguing: "On the Vietnam Memorial in Washington are about 58,000 names; in Iraq, the total number of KIAs is lower than the number of Americans killed on 9/11."
+In a June 2006 article for the conservative National Review, Wattenberg criticized those who compared the Iraq War to the Vietnam War, arguing: "On the Vietnam Memorial in Washington are about 58,000 names; in Iraq, the total number of KIAs is lower than the number of Americans killed on 9/11," though that number was subsequently eclipsed.
 Wattenberg continued: "In both wars, we were told our actions would hurt us in the eyes of the world.
 And so they did.
 Unfortunate.
 But we ended up as the exceptional nation, Number One, more influential than any nation in history, the City on a Hill, hearing anti-American language which boiled down to 'Yankee go home and take me with you.'"

-Wattenberg is the author of a number of books, including Fewer: How the New Demography of Depopulation Will Shape Our Future (2005).
-The Publishers Weekly review of Fewer was critical: "A s Wattenberg surveys the reasons behind declining fertility rates, his arguments take an assertive turn.
-Wattenberg bemoans abortion, women who put careers before children, homosexuality, and co-habitation without marriage—all with little of the statistical analysis that bolsters his initial arguments.
+Wattenberg detailed his views on population in his 2004 book Fewer: How the New Demography of Depopulation Will Shape Our Future.
+The Publishers Weekly review of the book was critical: "As Wattenberg surveys the reasons behind declining fertility rates, his arguments take an assertive turn.
+Wattenberg bemoans abortion, women who put careers before children, homosexuality and co-habitation without marriage—all with little of the statistical analysis that bolsters his initial arguments.
 Wattenberg himself says, 'straightforward demographic numbers can engender mighty arguments,' but doesn't let his own numbers speak for themselves."